Infinite circle packings on surfaces with conical singularities: Preliminaries

-If an abstract simplicial $2$-complex $K$ is isomorphic with $K(\mathcal P)$ for a circle packing $\mathcal{P}$ that fills $S$, we will say that $\mathcal P$ is a circle packing of $S$ \textit{in the combinatorics of} $K$.
-Given an abstract simplicial triangulation of a surface $S$ we may ask if there is a circle packing of $S$ in the combinatorics of $K$.
-The answer depends on what one means by the phrase \textit{of a surface $S$}.
-If $S$ is a complex projective surface with or without an invariant constant curvature metric, there usually is no circle packing of $S$ in the combinatorics of $K$.
-In fact, the combinatorics of $K$ determines the complex projective structures on a topological surface that have circle packings in the combinatorics of $K$.
+If an abstract simplicial $2$-complex $K$ is isomorphic with $K(\mathcal P)$ for a circle packing $\mathcal{P}$ on $S$, we will say that $\mathcal P$ is a circle packing on $S$ \textit{in the combinatorics of} $K$.
+Given an abstract simplicial triangulation of a surface $S$ we may ask if there is a circle packing on $S$ in the combinatorics of $K$.
+The answer depends on what one means by the phrase \textit{on a surface $S$}.
+If $S$ is a complex projective surface with or without an invariant constant curvature metric, there usually is no circle packing on $S$ in the combinatorics of $K$.
+In fact, the triangulation $K$ determines which complex projective structures on a topological surface have circle packings in the combinatorics of $K$.
 The definitive result for hyperbolic surfaces, for instance, is due to Beardon and Stephenson \cite{BS90} when $K$ has bounded geometry, and to Schramm \cite{Sch91} in general, and says that if $K$ is an abstract triangulation of the topological surface $S$ of hyperbolic type, then there is a unique complete hyperbolic metric on $S$ that supports a circle packing in the combinatorics of $K$; see \cite{Ste05} for a full proof.
 The question of which complex projective structures on the topological surface $S$ support a circle packing in the combinatorics of $K$ is an open question of considerable interest.
 The present paper studies this question in case the topological surface $S$ is not compact but is of finite type.

 Finally, recall that conformal structures and complex structures on surfaces are equivalent data, in the sense that a conformal structure determines a complex structure, and vice versa.
 In the following, we will conflate the two types of structure whenever convenient.
 Moreover, each complex structure determines a unique metric of constant curvature $-1$, $0$, or $1$ (depending on the topology of the underlying surface).
 On the other hand, there are many other complex projective structures that are compatible with the given complex structure but that are not defined by a constant curvature metric.